MikaAK/deploy_ex/README.md

 to the project.
 You can regenerate the root `variables.tf` & `main.tf` files at any time by running the command again and it'll inject the updates into the file leaving any changes alone

+When using `mix deploy_ex.upload` it's important to note, it will only upload releases when it finds a difference in one of the following: release_app code, release_app local dependency changes or a dependency updates in the mix.lock

 ## Installation

+#### Pre-requisite
+You will need to make sure to have `ansible`, `terraform` & `git` available

 [Available in Hex](https://hex.pm/deploy_ex), the package can be installed by adding `deploy_ex` to your list of dependencies in `mix.exs`: